YoungEun Kim

 Dimensions variable

-From elevators to public transportation, GPS systems, call centers, and, more recently, artificial intelligence voice assistants, the voices heard in everyday electronic devices and machinery are predominantly female.
-I began by questioning the reasons behind this phenomenon and, through a review of relevant materials, identified several contributing factors.
-These factors were drawn from societal stereotypes about female voices, varying interpretations of mechanized female voices, and certain physical attributes inherent to the female voice.
-I then commissioned a composer to create a piece that reflects these factors.
+From elevators and public transportation to GPS systems, call centers, and, more recently, AI voice assistants, the voices embedded in everyday electronic devices and machinery are predominantly female.
+The artist began by questioning the reasons behind this phenomenon and, through a review of relevant materials, identified several contributing factors.
+These include societal stereotypes about female voices, various interpretations of mechanized female vocality, and certain physical characteristics commonly associated with female voices.

 <Compositional Guidelines>